Clay-Eldredge/startup/README.md

 - **HTML** - The structure of my website.
 Text, images, buttons.
 - **CSS** - The styling of my website.
 I need it to look professional so people will actually use it, since my website requires a userbase to be functional.
 I'll probably have to seed it with notes anyways.
 - **React** - Dynamic front end stuff.
 This will handle stuff like the note feed on each character page.
-- **Service** - I'll use the discord api for logging in.
-Maybe the start.gg api if I have time, to add the ability to pull tournament results.
+- **Service** - I'll use the discord api do users can connect their discord account to their smash talk account.
+This will allow users to make it public, allowing message requests for practicing the character matchup.
+I might use the start.gg api if I have time, to add the ability to pull tournament results.
 - **DB/Login** - I'll have a database for storing the notes that are posted, and for storing account information.
 - **WebSocket** - I'll make the note feed (comments, upvotes, downvotes) update through a websocket, so you can see it update live.